 Data science is a comprehensive study of the flow of information from huge amounts of data present in an organization’s knowledge archive.
+Data scientists help you overcome the most common challenges you’ll encounter in building your startup.
 A data scientist is an expert hired to collect, analyze and interpret enormous amounts of data.
 The data is used to identify the methods on how to help improve the company’s business operations and gain an advantage over its competitors.

 The main purpose of data science is to help you:

 - Understand the market of your brand.

 - Save money in business operations.

 - Know the needs of your brand’s audience.

 - Gain knowledge about the industry.

 You can also check out this Startup Hustle podcast video where Matt DeCoursey and Matt Watson uncover the secrets of how their guest, SickWeather CEO and Co-Founder Graham Dodge, gather sickness data from social media and make this information available to the public.